Abrar2652/Abrar2652.github.io/_pages/teaching.md

 #### Research Mentor
-In addition to conducting individual research, I mentor enthusiastic students from three top Bangladeshi universities: KUET, AIUB, IUT, and SUST.
+In addition to conducting individual research, I mentor enthusiastic students from the top Bangladeshi universities: KUET, AIUB, IUT, and SUST.
 Most of these students are in their 3rd and 4th years of study.
 My role involves teaching them scientific research methodology, article writing, research ethics, and journal formatting.
 I also help them acquire funding to support their research endeavors.
 I am proud to have mentored two talented students applying to U.S. universities, both of whom earned merit scholarships.

 _Current Students_:
 * Taufikur Rahman Fuad (IUT EEE)